JackMcKew/jackmckew.dev/drafts/2020/develop-and-deploy-with-docker-compose/develop-and-deploy-with-docker-compose.md

 ## Redis

+*Find all the source code for the redis service at: <https://github.com/JackMcKew/multi-docker/tree/master/worker>*

 Redis is an open source, in-memory data store, we give it a key and a value, which it'll store.
 Later we can ask with the key, and get the value back.
 We are going to set up two parts to make this service work as expected.
 The redis runtime is managed for us directly from using the redis image as provided on Docker Hub, but we need to make a node.js project to interface with it.

 We do this by creating 3 files: `package.json`, `index.js` and `keys.js`. `package.json` defines what dependencies need to be installed, and how to run the project. `index.js` manages the redis client and contains the functionality for calculating the fibonacci sequence when given an index. `keys.js` contains any environment variables that the project may need.
 In particular we use environment variables so docker-compose can link all the services together later on.